logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

   </figure>
 </p>

-Choose the VPC of your EKS cluster.
-It's name should have the form *eksctl-YOUR-CLUSTER-NAME-cluster*.
-You can also find it using the *VPC ID* you noted in [Step 4](#step-4-open-hopsworks-required-ports-on-your-eks-cluster-security-group) (click on the refresh button if the VPC is not in the list).
-Then click Next:
+If you followed option *A* when setting up the network Choose the VPC of your EKS cluster.
+Its name should have the form *eksctl-YOUR-CLUSTER-NAME-cluster* (click on the refresh button if the VPC is not in the list).

+If you followed option *B* choose the VPC you created during [Step 4](#step-4-setup-network-connectivity).

 <p align="center">
   <figure>